pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 - `UxrInputButtons.Menu`

 {{% callout info %}}
-The `ButtonToControllerElement()` method can be used together with `HasControllerElements()` to check whether a given button is present in the active controllers.
+The `ButtonToControllerElement()` method can be used together with `HasControllerElements()` to check whether a given button is present on the active controllers.
 {{% /callout %}}

 Input components will provide input for their available buttons.
 There are some special cases, where DPad, for example, will be assigned the joystick data as digital values if no DPad is available.
 This is to improve support when controllers lack certain elements.